 How Do You Calculate Stock Profit?

-Given the history of the stock market, and the constant price fluctuations of almost every company, most investors should expect the price of the shares they buy to change over time.
-The question is: Is the change positive (a profit) or negative (a loss).
+Given the history of the stock market, and the constant price fluctuations of almost every stock, most investors should expect the price of the shares they buy to change over time.
+The question for investors, however, is whether the change is positive (a profit) or negative (a loss).

 Realized Gains vs Unrealized Gains

-Another question: Are those gains/losses realized or unrealized?
+Another question that’s critical for investors: Are those gains or losses realized or unrealized?

 When a stock in your portfolio gains or loses value, but you hold onto it, that is considered an unrealized gain or loss.
-You wouldn’t pay additional trading fees and you wouldn’t (yet) face any tax implications because you haven’t actually sold the shares.
+Your asset has appreciated in value, but you haven’t sold it to reap the benefits, or “realized” the gain.
+As such, you wouldn’t pay additional trading fees and you wouldn’t (yet) face any tax implications because you haven’t actually sold the shares.

-If you sell the shares, that’s when you realize (or take) the actual cash profit or loss in your account.
-At that point trading fees and taxes would likely come into play.
+If you sell the shares through an online brokerage account or other means, that’s when you realize (or take) the actual cash profit or loss in your account.
+At that point, trading fees and taxes would likely come into play.

 Formula to Calculate Percentage Gain or Loss of Stocks